How To: Hang Christmas Lights Outside

 Deck your outdoors beautifully and stay safe with these tools and step-by-step techniques.

 ‘Tis the season for all things twinkling and bright.
-In countless communities nationwide, hanging outdoor Christmas lights is annual event, and neighbors vie for the best-lit house on the street.
+In countless communities nationwide, hanging outdoor Christmas lights is an annual event, and neighbors vie for the best-lit house on the street.
 Before you drag the extension ladder out in frigid temps, however, be aware that there’s a right way and a wrong way for how to hang Christmas lights outside.
-With a little pre-planning, and the correct tools and materials, you can tackle the task safely and create an illuminated masterpiece that will be the talk of the block.
+With a little pre-planning and the correct supplies, you can tackle the task safely and create an illuminated masterpiece that will be the talk of the block.
 Check out our steps and tips for hanging this year’s holiday lights.

 SAFETY FIRST: Extension ladders and step ladders must be sturdy and safe.
 Don’t climb on a rickety ladder, and never lean to the side of a ladder in an attempt to stretch farther than your normal arm’s reach.
 Instead, climb down and move the ladder over before continuing your job of hanging Christmas lights outside.

 STEP 1: Design a lighting plan.